pandablue0809/travel-app/README.md

 * Building a web app that allows users to to plan their trips based on predicted weather forecasts for the location they are travelling to.

 * The goal of this project is to get practice with:
-  - Setting up a server enviroment
+  - Setting up a server environment
   - Setting up Webpack
   - Sass styles
   - Webpack Loaders and Plugins